atrevisan/atrevisan.github.io/_posts/2016-01-22-working-with-.net-events.md

 ---

 In .NET with C# you can define custom events using the publish/subscriber pattern.
-Events can be defined and triggered in a custom fashion, releasing the burden from the developer in the process of monitoring and handling them.
+Events can be defined and triggered in a custom fashion, releasing from the developer the burden of the process of monitoring and handling them.
 In this example i will demonstrate the use of events for notifying blog followers when a new blog post is made by their favorite blogger.